lidh966/donghuili.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-My name is Donghui Li, a Ph.D. student at Department of Civil and Environmental Engineering, University of Illinois at Urbana-Champaign.
-I'm currently working with my advisor Dr. Ximing Cai on water resources system analysis, data-driven reservoir operation modeling and its implementation with hydrological simulations, and coupled hydro-human drought events.
+My name is Donghui Li.
+I am a Ph.D. student at Department of Civil and Environmental Engineering, University of Illinois at Urbana-Champaign.
+I'm interested in understanding the hydrological extremes and their interaction with socioeconomic activities using interdisciplinary approaches.
+I've been working with my advisor [Dr. Ximing Cai](https://cee.illinois.edu/directory/profile/xmcai) on generic reservoir operation modeling, data-driven reservoir operation modeling and its implementation with hydrological simulations, and coupled hydro-socioeconomic drought events.
 Please check out my [CV](/cv/) here.

 > ### News
 > - [2023-05] I will be presenting at the upcoming EWRI on data-driven reservoir operation modeling and operation patterns: "Operation rules and patterns for 450+ large reservoirs in the Contiguous United States".
 Hope to chat with you!